diogobonofre/diogobonofre/README.md

 # About Me
-🎓 Back-end Software Engineer and Computer Science student at Universidade LaSalle (3/8 semester).
+🎓 Back-end Software Engineer and Computer Science student at Universidade LaSalle.

 ⚙️ Passionate about creating efficient and scalable systems using:
 - **C#** for enterprise solutions